All Products

 enable

-• 0: disables the blk-iocost feature.
-This is the default value.
+• 0: Default.
+Disables the blk-iocost feature.

-• 1: enables the blk-iocost feature.
+• 1: Enables the blk-iocost feature.

 ctrl

 The control mode.
-Valid values:

 Important